 Figure 5.
-Day/night configuration
+Day/Night configuration

-Detection LEDs: activates or deactivates the LEDs that indicate motion detection.
-If Day/Night has been enabled, the "Enabled only in Day" option will also be available.
+Detection LEDs [Disabled / Enabled]: activates or deactivates the LEDs that indicate motion detection.
+If Day/Night has been enabled, the available options will be [Disabled / Enabled Only During the Day].
+The LEDs can be also enabled or disabled through the communication object "Detection LEDs".